filoliveirawv/DevMacro/README.md

 # DevMacro

-The RunMacro is a simple but powerful component that allows you to generate a "macro".
+The MacroButton is a simple but powerful component that allows you to generate a "macro".
 This macro is intended to click around things on screen to get you from point A to point Z fast.

 This is usual if you are developing something that requires you to click a lot of things before getting to the screen you are working on.